 Get an in-depth look at works of art spanning over 5,000 years, from Ancient Egypt to modern America, in just 3 hours on this Metropolitan Museum of Art guided tour.
 This small-group tour explores the best of the New York Met Museum, from Van Gogh to the Temple of Dendur, and more, with a friendly, expert guide unlocking the many worlds of art along the way.

-No. However, there is street parking and parking lots nearby.Are there any age/physical/health/etc. restrictions for this tour?
+No. However, there is street parking and parking lots nearby for your perusal.

 A physical or digital copy of this confirmation email is not required to join your tour.
 Your guide (or tour coordinator) will have your name in their database, so as long as you know the name on the booking, you're set!